One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

-Some points or figures you could include in the infographic have how much a daily commute saves fuel emissions and compares the total number of car owners and bike owners.
+Some points or figures you could include in the infographic include how much a daily commute saves fuel emissions and compares the number of car owners and bike owners.

 That message not only speaks to your customer base, but it is also compelling enough that many blogs out there and even news sites may want to feature and link to it.

-Some of the apps needed to assist some of these alternatives to running paid ads requires a monthly subscriptions hence you may end up spending some cash.
+Some of the apps needed to assist some of these alternatives to run paid ads require a monthly subscription; hence you may spend some cash.